 Thursday, August 11, 2022 • 10:00 AM – 1:00 PM

 WHAT IS THE RHODE ISLAND FILM FORUM?

-Flickers: Rhode Island International Film Festival (RIIFF) will offer members of the local filmmaking community an opportunity to meet and ask questions of some true stars of the Rhode Island film industry at its RI Film Forum, Thursday, Aug.
-8, 2013.
+Flickers' Rhode Island International Film Festival (RIIFF) will offer members of the local filmmaking community and visiting filmmakers an opportunity to meet and ask questions of some true stars of the Rhode Island film industry at its RI Film Forum, Thursday, Aug.
+11, 2022.
 Aspiring filmmakers and those already in the business can network with the most prolific filmmakers in the State, find out how to be a part of their movie-making magic, and learn about new aspects of the industry.